-The Southwest Virginia Cultural Heritage Commission, established in 2008 by the Virginia General Assembly, works as the lead in developing a creative economy in Southwest Virginia.
-In 2011, the Commission became the Southwest Virginia Cultural Heritage Foundation.
-Through a supporting non-profit, the Friends of Southwest Virginia, businesses and individuals help artists, craftspeople, localities, nonprofits and entrepreneurs mobilize and succeed.
+The Southwest Virginia Cultural Heritage Commission established in 2008 by the Virginia General Assembly and transitioned to the Southwest Virginia Cultural Heritage Foundation in 2011, works the lead in developing and coordinating the creative economy in Southwest Virginia.
+Through a supporting non-profit, Friends of Southwest Virginia, businesses and individuals help artists, craftspeople, localities, nonprofits, and entrepreneurs mobilize and succeed.

 Key initiatives include:

 Southwest Virginia includes 19 counties, four independent cities, and 53 towns located on the southern and western border of Virginia.

 Its 8,600 square miles – more than a fifth of Virginia’s total and larger than eight US states – are located along mountain ridges and in fertile valleys, with two national parks, 11 state parks, and over a thousand square miles of national and state forests.

 It’s where you’ll find a culture of music and craft that is authentic, distinctive, and alive.
 A natural landscape that is breathtaking in its magnitude and scope.
 A place where the pace of life is slower and people are more friendly.
 A premier place for outdoor recreation of all kinds.

 By capitalizing on the unique qualities of our region, Southwest Virginia utilizes its cultural and natural assets to build a comprehensive, long-term, sustainable economy through a variety of initiatives.
 The Southwest Virginia Cultural Center & Marketplace (formerly Heartwood), The Crooked Road, and ’Round The Mountain, are a few that promote entrepreneurial and employment opportunities.